 After graduating high school, John attended Yale University graduating in 1925 with a Bachelors of Arts.
-On June 17, 1925, he enlisted in the U.S. Army reserve and commissioned a Second Lieutenant.
-He was inactive in the Army Reserve during the time he went to law school.
-He attended Harvard University where he earned a law degree in 1928.
+On June 17, 1925, he enlisted in the U.S. Army Reserve and was commissioned a Second Lieutenant.
+He was nonactive in the Army Reserve during the time he went to law school at Harvard University where he earned a law degree in 1928.
 After graduation, he returned to active duty.

-John married and with his wife, Gretchen, and adopted a son, David.
+John married Gretchen, and the couple adopted a son, David.
 The family resided at 2912 Weybridge Road in Shaker Heights, Ohio.
-On February 17, 1936, he was promoted to First Lieutenant.
-On November 11, 1938, he transferred to the Ohio National Guard as a 1st Lieutenant.
+On February 17, 1936, he was promoted to First Lieutenant, and on November 11, 1938, he transferred to the Ohio National Guard as a 1st Lieutenant.

-After living through the attack on Clark Air Field on December 8, 1941, John's job was to make sure that the different tank platoons of the 192nd were in contact with Headquarters Company.
-He also provided information on the Japanese to the companies.
+After living through the Japanese attack on Clark Field on December 8, 1941, John's job was to make sure that the different tank platoons of the 192nd were in contact with Headquarters Company.
+He also provided information on the Japanese to the tank companies.

 During the fight against the Japanese, John often went out on reconnaissance gathering information on Japanese positions.
-He also went out repeatedly, contacting the tank companies to see what their needs were.
-During these missions, John often came under attack by the Japanese.
-He recalled in a letter home the bombings and strafing by Japanese planes.
+He also went out repeatedly, contacting the tank companies to see what their needs were at that moment.
+During these missions, John often came under attack by Japanese planes.
+He recalled in a letter home the bombings and strafing by the planes.

 On one occasion, as part of his job, John was sent into the jungle to find the surviving members of a Japanese bomber that had been shot down.
 John returned from this assignment having captured the Japanese bomber crew.

-A platoon of B Company, 192nd Tank Battalion tanks, was sent north to Damortis.
+On a different occasion. a platoon, of B Company's tanks, was sent north to Damortis.
 The Japanese had landed troops at Lingayen Gulf.
-John went north with the company.
-At Gerona, the company ran out of gas and waited for trucks.
-One platoon was sent north to support the 26th U.S. Calvary of the Philippine Scouts.
+John went north with the company where it ran out of gasoline at Gerona.
+The company waited for trucks to arrive with the fuel.
+After refueling, one platoon was sent north to support the 26th U.S. Calvary, Philippine Scouts.

-On December 25th, John was in one of the tanks assigned to HQ Company of the 192nd.
+On December 25, John was in one of the tanks assigned to HQ Company of the 192nd.
 The Japanese were involved in a battle with the tanks of the 194th Tank Battalion.
-The tank was parked under the canopy of a gas station near Carmen.
-Pfc.
-Wayne Buggs tuned the tanks radio to the 194th's frequency.
+The tank was parked under the canopy of a gas station near Carmen when Pfc.
+Wayne Buggs tuned the tank's radio to the 194th's frequency.
 As the they listened to the battle, Morley attempted to follow the action on a map.
-John and the tank's crew sat in the tank listening to the battle while shells landed around them.
+John, and the tank's crew, sat in the tank listening to the battle while shells landed around them.
 As the battle got closer to them, the decision was made to move their tank back to a safer location.

 During the Battle of Bataan, a platoon of C Company tanks, under the command of Lt.
 William Gentry, came into contact with a Japanese force at the Filipino barrio of Bailiuag.
 The Japanese needed to use the bridge across the Calumpit River which had not been blown up.
 Gentry ordered his tank crews to hide their tanks in the huts at the south end of the barrio.

-John had lost contact with the tanks and wanted to know what had happened to them.
-The tanks not wanting to reveal themselves had kept radio silence.
+John had lost contact with the tanks and wanted to know what had happened to them, since the tanks, not wanting to reveal themselves, had kept radio silence.
 All that John knew was that the tanks were in the area of Bailiuag.
 Late in the afternoon, John drove into the barrio looking for the tanks.
 The Japanese had crossed the river and had placed lookouts in the church tower at the north end of the town.
 Seeing John in his jeep caused a commotion among the Japanese.
 John realizing that he was about to blow the cover of the tanks got back into his jeep and drove away as if nothing had happened.
 The tanks would later attack and wipe out a platoon of Japanese tanks.

-During the Battle of the Pockets, the tanks were sent north to help wipe the pockets out.
-John did reconnaissance on foot across the front.
+During the Battle of the Pockets, the tanks were sent north to help clear the Japanese trapped behind the main defensive line on Bataan.
+To get a better idea of the situation, John did reconnaissance on foot across the front.
 While doing this he was under constant enemy fire.

-On December 31st, the 192nd had been ordered to drop back to new positions.
-Once the battalion had established its new headquarters, John noticed that the medical detachment was missing, so he went looking for them.
+On December 31, the 192nd had been ordered to drop back to new positions.
+Once the battalion had established its new headquarters, John noticed that the medical detachment was missing and went looking for them.
 When he found them, he learned that they had never received the order to drop back.
 He told Capt.
 Alvin Poweleit that the Japanese were now behind them and that the best way to get to the new front line was to cross a river.

-It was April 8th, when the news of a possible surrender began to spread among the soldiers.
+At about 6:45 in the morning of April 9, the order "crash" was given to the soldiers.
 John like many others took the news as being free from the constant shelling and air raids.
 At the time, the Provisional Tank Group's headquarters was near Limay.
 Corregidor had no idea that the barrio was still in American hands and was shelling the area.
 That night, he watched as ammunition dumps were destroyed.
-There was a loud thud and flames shot into the sky.
+In his journal he wrote that there was a loud thud and flames shot into the sky.